Get the ultimate list of preschool themes to help plan your yearly activities!

 Sharks Theme – There’s a whole week dedicated to sharks every year in July or August, which is a great time for a shark theme!
 What other animal has as many teeth as a shark?
 Practice counting high digit numbers by counting their teeth.
-And don’t forget to watch out for the baby shark!
+Plus, it’s a great week to work on Baby Shark songs!

 Shells – Seashells are so pretty and something that many people like to collect on the beach.
 This alone is a fun theme but the tie-in options are endless!
 Get more ideas in this shell lesson plan from our friends at Preschool Teacher 101.

 Snow Theme – If you live in the right part of the world, you might be lucky enough to get an entire season of snow.
 It is beautiful and so fun to play in, as well as a great learning tool for science!
-Need I say more?
-But no matter where you live there are these fun and inviting winter and snow lesson plans.
+We especially love singing winter songs.
+Even without snow you can make these winter STEAM snowflakes.
+No matter where you live there are these fun and inviting winter and snow lesson plans.

 Spiders Theme – Spiders can be creepy, with all their eyes and many legs, but they can also be so cute (see the pet spider craft!).
+Here are some great spider facts.
 Around Halloween time or with the purpose of exploring insects, spiders make a great theme!
 Make your own pet spider or throw some spiders in the sensory table for some fun exploration.
 See the fun spider lesson plans from Preschool Teacher 101.